MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 	- Acceleration is a vector $m \space s ^{-2}$
 - Remember, simultaneous may have to be done between the SUVATs
 - The value $a$ for gravity is $9.8m \space s^{-2}$
-###### Representations, including graphs, vectors, and equations of motion, can be used qualitatively and quantitatively to describe and predict linear motion
+##### Representations, including graphs, vectors, and equations of motion, can be used qualitatively and quantitatively to describe and predict linear motion
+- N.B. m/s to km/h is multiplication by 3.6, and vice versa.

+###### Graphs
+- **Velocity-Time**
+	- Derivative is acceleration
+	- Integral is displacement
+- **Acceleration-Time**
+	- Derivative is ***JERK*
+	- Integral is change in velocity